Talk to sales Contact Login English

 • Look for candidates who demonstrate both culinary expertise and leadership qualities.

-• Focus on behavioral questions to gauge the chef’s problem-solving and interpersonal skills.
+• Focus on behavioral questions to gauge the executive chef’s problem-solving skills.

-• Evaluate the chef’s ability to handle feedback and their adaptability to change.
+• Evaluate the executive chef’s ability to handle feedback and their adaptability to change.

 • Prioritize candidates who are updated with the latest culinary trends and technology in kitchens.

-• Ensure that the chef aligns with your restaurant’s brand and culture.
+• Ensure that the executive chef aligns with your restaurant’s brand and culture.

 Tips For the Candidates